bankh/CatalogBank/Catalogs/readMe.md

 ...

 ```
-First column is the transcript and other four numbers are the coordinates of the bounding box.
-The last column is the label.
-Here, since we don't have a label yet it is highlighted as default.
+The first column contains the transcript, and the other four numbers are the coordinates of the bounding box.
+The last column contains the label.
+In the example above, since we don't have a label yet, it is highlighted by default.

 `./_pdfs` consists of the individual pdf pages of the catalogs.